SWAT team searching for suspect after fatal shooting in Manchester, NH

 MANCHESTER, N.H.
 (WHDH) – A SWAT team is assisting with a search for a suspect after a man was shot and killed Friday morning in Manchester, New Hampshire, police said.

-Officers responding to a report of a person shot in the area of 367 Hanover St. about 11 a.m. found a victim, who was transported a nearby hospital with a gunshot wound, according to Manchester police.
+Officers responding to a report of a person shot in the area of 367 Hanover St. about 11 a.m. found a victim, who was transported a nearby hospital with a gunshot wound to the chest, according to Manchester police.

+The victim, whose name has not been released, was pronounced dead at the hospital.

 Authorities are now searching for a suspect, who was described as a white man who was last seen running away from the rear of 367 Hanover St.